raistefintel/raistefintel.github.io/FAQ.md

 **Q: Are there benchmarks for Intel® Extension for Scikit-learn\*?**

-**A:** Visit Intel® Distribution for Python\* [landing page](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html#gs.ad8zf4) for the latest benchmarking results.
+**A:** Visit Intel® Distribution for Python\* [official website](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html#gs.ad8zf4) for the latest benchmarking results.
 In addition, look at [Intel(R) Extension for Scikit-learn\* Github > Acceleration](https://intel.github.io/scikit-learn-intelex/latest/acceleration.html) page.

 **Q: What has Intel done to speed up XGBoost?**

 **A:** A lot of optimizations speed up XGboost, like automatic memory prefetching, reduced memory consumption, and parallelization.
 XGboost supports single node and distributed training.
 For in-depth explanations, turn to [An Easy Introduction to XGBoost: A Comprehensive Guide to the Library and Intel Optimizations](https://www.intel.com/content/www/us/en/developer/articles/technical/easy-introduction-xgboost-for-intel-architecture.html).
-See the Intel® Optimization for XGBoost\* [landing page](https://www.intel.com/content/www/us/en/developer/tools/oneapi/optimization-for-xgboost.html)  for the benchmarks.
+See the Intel® Optimization for XGBoost\* [official website](https://www.intel.com/content/www/us/en/developer/tools/oneapi/optimization-for-xgboost.html)  for the benchmarks.

 **Q: What should I do if I don't see the expected performance improvements with Intel Distribution for Python?**